aiven/aiven-docs/docs/products/cassandra/howto/connect-cqlsh-cli.md

 title: Connect with cqlsh
 ---

 This example shows how to connect to an Aiven for Apache Cassandra® service using `cqlsh`.

 ## Prerequisites

-For this example you need to have:

 1. The `clqsh` client installed.
 You can install this as part of the [Cassandra server